TheDuckGoesQuark/pdilemma/client/README.md

 > Proxy error: Could not proxy request /prosecutor/games from localhost:3000 to http://localhost:8080.
 > See https://nodejs.org/api/errors.html#errors_common_system_errors for more information (ECONNREFUSED).

 Simply starting the API server will solve this issue.
+Otherwise, a failure message will be shown throughout the application.

 ## `npm run build`